Asia markets rise, except Japan, ahead of US jobs report

 People are also reading…

-The decline on Wall Street came a day after the central bank raised its benchmark rate for the sixth time this year and signaled that it may need to keep hiking rates for some time before it can successfully squash the highest inflation in decades.
+The decline on Wall Street came a day after the central bank again raised its benchmark rate and signaled that it may need to keep hiking rates for some time to successfully squash the highest inflation in decades.

-The S&P 500 fell 1.1%, while the Dow Jones Industrial Average dropped 0.5%.
-The tech-heavy Nasdaq composite closed 1.7% lower.
-The declines extended the major indexes' losing streak to a fourth day.
-They're each on pace for a weekly loss.

 The yield on the 10-year Treasury rose to 4.15% from 4.09% late Wednesday.
 The rise in the 10-year Treasury yield has prompted mortgage rates to more than double this year and it continues putting pressure on stocks.